About us

 International think tank and world-class research center

-The Max Planck Institutes of Biology, Biological Cybernetics and Intelligent Systems (Tübingen site) and the Friedrich Miescher Laboratory are located at the Max Planck Campus Tübingen.
-In total, more than 1200 employees from over 50 nations work and conduct research here.
-We are part of the 86 research institutions of the Max Planck Society for the Advancement of Science.
+The Max Planck Campus Tübingen hosts the Max Planck Institutes for Biology, Biological Cybernetics, and Intelligent Systems (Tübingen site), along with the Friedrich Miescher Laboratory.
+Over 1,200 employees from more than 50 countries work and conduct research here.
+We belong to the 84 research institutions that make up the Max Planck Society for the Advancement of Science.

 The Max Planck Society is Germany's most successful scientific organization in the field of basic research.
 For more than 70 years, it has been synonymous with knowledge-oriented basic research in the life sciences, natural sciences and humanities.
 Around 23,800 employees work and conduct research at 38 locations in Germany as well as in Rome, Florence, Luxembourg, Nijmegen and Florida.
 The individual institutes are headed by world-renowned scientists who choose their own research topics, enjoy the best working conditions and have a free hand in selecting their teams.
 This great freedom of research goes hand in hand with a high degree of responsibility.